Umar ibn Abubakar Garbai al-Kanemi: Early life and career

 Umar ibn Abubakar Garbai was the tenth and youngest son of Abubakar Garbai (shehu in 1900 and 1902–1922) and was born in Maiduguri in 1920.
 He was the namesake of his uncle Sanda Kura (also named Umar, shehu in 1900 and 1922–1937).

 Umar began his education in Maiduguri, attending Yerwa Central Primary School in 1927–1930, the Borno Middle School in 1930–1931, and the Yerwa Adult School in 1931–1932.
-He was also educated in Islamic knowledge and Arabic literature by attending various local Islamic instutitions.
+He was also educated in Islamic knowledge and Arabic literature by attending various local Islamic institutions.
 After finishing his education, Umar began working as an elementary school teacher with the Borno Native Authority om 1933.
 He became the first headmaster of the Kukawa Elementary School in 1937 and was later posted to the Damaturu Elementary School in 1941 and then the Yerwa Central Primary School in 1942.

 Umar began an administrative career in 1943, when he was appointed as the village head of Damagum in Yobe State.
 He attended a local government course at the modern-day Ahmadu Bello University Zaria (then a clerical training centre) in 1952.
 In 1954 he travelled to Britain, where he attended local government courses at Oxford University and Lincoln College.
 Umar was appointed as the district head of Maiduguri, capital of the Borno Emirate, in 1957.
 During his tenure as district head in 1957–1968 he reportedly became very popular with the people and was known for his "positive mental attitude to life".